Feeling hesitant about leaving your gun in the car? Discover some useful tips for certain situations to help you make a good decision.

 These are great for going to and from your truck — so you can bring your gun inside with you at the end of the day.
 There are cases that look like laptop cases, racket cases, guitar cases, etc.

-- All leather cases come with a locking zipper to keep honest people honest a little longer
+- Great for storing on a bookshelf or in your favorite safe.
+All cases come with a lockable zipper and lockthat can help to keep honest people honest a...

 Or, you can just get creative and use things that aren’t meant for guns, like this bass guitar case purchased at a music store: